emma123cs/Satellite-Data/README.md

 (v)	In a next step, we have marked the nine largest ports in a geojson file (stored in DATA, _ports_us.geojson_), drawing ploygons around the ports.
 By using geopandas, we can outline the coordinates of the polygons around the ports.

-(vi) We can now test how many ships from our AIS data frame fall within the port ploygons.
-For this, we first use a folium map again to display all polygons drawn around the nine ports on a world map.
+(vi) We can also visualize all polygons drawn around the nine ports on a world map, using folium again.

 ---------
 [![Whats-App-Image-2021-05-26-at-16-51-38.jpg](https://i.postimg.cc/sX7Wb00P/Whats-App-Image-2021-05-26-at-16-51-38.jpg)](https://postimg.cc/JD7tkK8t)
 ##### _One of the polygons around the Port of Newark_
 ---------

-(vii) Finally, we create a confusion matrix with the ships´ and ports´ data and match their coordinates to identify the ports with the most of our ships from the AIS data in it.
-This allows us to determine the ports in which most of our ships can be localized.

 #### (2)	The front-end code with HTML:

 We used Flask as a framework to create a simple website.
 The code of the Flask app can be found in the file _website.py_.

-(i)	The index.html file is the first HTML page that the user sees and is rendered by the app route (“/”) that is called instantly by running the code.
+(i)	The _index.html_ file is the first HTML page that the user sees and is rendered by the app route (“/”) that is called instantly by running the code.
 We used the simple HTML layout from John Sobanski, which is linked in the sources down below.
-By starting the code also, the function _polymap()_ for the Polygon-Map is called.
+By starting the code, the function _polymap()_ for the Polygon-Map is called simultaneously.

 (ii) The user has two options on what to do next.
 A) they can check out the data analysis for a specific MMSI number, or B) they can learn about maritime traffic in general.